 “Cromarty” by Colin Heath

 Many will know I retired and dismantled Portpatrick Town at the end of last year.
 It needed substantial overhaul.
 It took me a very long time to decide how to replace it with another steam/diesel era layout.
 Eventually I settled on a ‘might have been’ assuming the Black Isle line to Fortrose had been extended to Cromarty.
 I them settled on a plan, but by then we had been in lockdown and my first choice baseboard supplier has orders for many months.
-Eventually I settle on white Rose.
-Ordered the boards end of July and they came in a week.
+Eventually I settled on White Rose.
+Ordered the boards end of July 2020 and they came in a week.
 Track was down wired and operational before end of Sept.
 Such is the benefit of not much socialising and doing church mainly by Zoom.
-Scenic work is well under way and it will be ready for show next year.
+Scenic work was well under way and it is now (2023) ready for shows.
 Building it has been far easier than recent layouts as a result of the neurosurgery stopping the tremor in my right hand.
-The track plan is attached.
 The main fiddle yard actually has 5 sidings.
 It will handle up to a 5 coach plus 460.
-I can run it as fully steam up to fully green diesel.
+I can run it as fully steam up to fully diesel.

 CROMARTY – A 50s/60s N gauge Terminus on the Black Isle

-We will often start the day using steam locos but in the afternoon we may decide that motive power becomes diesel, with a class 120 DMU, Class 20, 24, 26 and 27 locos featuring.
+We will often start the day using steam locos but in the afternoon we may decide that motive power progresses via green diesel to blue diesel, with a class 101, 105,120 DMU, Class 20, 24, 25, 26 and 27 locos featuring..
 And the odd interloper in both eras.
 Apart from trains to Muir of Ord to connect with Kyle and Far North Line services, through trains are run from Inverness, Aberdeen and even Perth.
-On summer Saturdays there may be a train from Glasgow or Edinburgh.
+On summer Saturdays there may be a train from Glasgow.

 Baseboards are plywood kits from White Rose.
 Track is Peco code 55.
-This is the first layout I have built since neurosurgery to correct the Tremor in my right hand.
 I have used a number of kit buildings from Metcalfe.

 Notes for Exhibition Managers